nobodyscripts/LeafBlowerScript/Readme.md

 F6: No longer attempts to start borbventures when already full before next
     refresh
 F6: Modified logic for starting borbventures to base on new location data,
     tighten checks and sleep times
+F6: Stopped scanning active borbventures for item types to halve scan time
+F6: Cached arrow positions to save scan time
+F6: Using finish all

 F9: Fixed the callback error in NormalBoss.ahk
 F9: Removed perma loop disable on cards mode